 You Will Need…

-For installing my Whirlpool washing machine all I needed was one spanner.
-It was a 10mm spanner, the second smallest one from this set I own.
 Some steps also involved tilting the machine, for which I enlisted the help of my boyfriend.
-But for the most part the installation was a one woman job.
+But for the most part, the installation was a one-woman job.

 These are the specific steps involved in plumbing in my Whirlpool washer.
-Your washing machine may be a little different, but the key steps I mentioned above are pretty standard for UK models.
+Your washing machine may be a little different, but the overall process is pretty standard for UK models.

 Have a flick through the manual

 The installation manual that came with my machine was really useful.
-The instructions were easy to follow for someone who had never installed a washing machine before and in all honesty I would probably have made a mistake without them.
+The instructions were easy to follow for someone who had never installed a washing machine before.

 Remove the transit bolts

 Transit bolts stop your washing machine from being damaged when it’s transported.
-Leave them in the machine and you’re gonna have a bad time.
-Think washing machine bouncing around violently, possibly damaging itself or your kitchen worktops.
+Leave them in the machine and it’ll start bouncing around violently during the wash, possibly damaging itself or your kitchen worktops.

 Enter your spanner!
-Unscrew the bolts, remove them and keep them.
-You can pop them in a bag and tie it to the back of the machine for safekeeping.
+Unscrew the bolts, remove them and keep them safe.
 The man who delivered my machine let me know that some manufacturers require the bolts to be kept for the warranty to be valid.

 Remove the bolt casings from inside the machine

 When I removed the transit bolts, the blue plastic casings covering them fell down inside the machine.
-I wasn’t worried.
-I’d read the manual which informed me this was normal.
+I wasn’t worried as I’d read the manual which informed me this was normal.

 Three of the bolts were easy to find and remove, but I did have to trust my boyfriend with my life for the fourth.
 He tilted the machine and I put my head underneath it so I could peer around with a torch to locate the fourth bolt.